 In the superstructures not contributing to the buoyancy, normally deadlights need not to be provided except for windows located in the superstructures not contributing to the buoyancy if they are the prosecution of the shell (wide body yachts) when they are located below 0,08L and forward of 0,25L.
 Also in these location the use of an interlayer of 3mm of polycarbonate or equivalent material may be accepted as an alternative to traditional deadlights.
-One blanking plate with the same dimension of the largest window to be foreseen on board.
+For windows in other locations one blanking plate with the same dimension of the largest window to be foreseen on board.